 And I put enmity between you and the woman, and between your seed and her Seed.
 He shall crush your head, and you shall crush His heel.
 (Gen 3:15)

-Apostle Yochanan (John) brings a new dimension of YHVH’s redemption plan, as he wrote in Joh_3:16,
+Apostle Yochanan brings a new dimension of YHVH’s redemption plan, as he wrote in Joh 3:16,

 For Elohim so loved the world, that He gave His only brought-forth Son, so that everyone who believes in Him should not perish but possess everlasting life.

 Yes, the Seed should come to whom the promise was made is the Messiah, the anointed One of YHVH, whom YHVH gave for redemption of His children.
-To believe in the redemptive work of the Messiah faith is required.
-The faith that Mosheh required from the Israelites was to await for a prophet like him.
-And everything this prophet would tell them, they should do.
-And they were awaiting until He came and when He came, they asked Him, “Are You the Coming One, or do we look for another?”
+But to believe in the redemptive work of the Messiah, faith is required.
+The faith, which Mosheh required from the Israelites, behooves each one of us to await the prophet like him, because everything this prophet would tell us, we should do.
+And Israel was awaiting until He indeed came and when He came, they asked Him, “Are You the Coming One, or do we look for another?”

-And indeed, the Yehudim were expecting the Messiah in the time frame when He did come the first time.
-The Apostolic writings supply undoubtedly evidence to support this claim.
-We read,
+And indeed, Israel was expecting the Messiah in the time frame when He did come the first time.
+The Apostolic writings supply undoubtedly evidence to support this claim, as we read thus,